Blog

 • Level Two: A level two sex offense is one that is punishable by at least 1 year in prison and involves sexual conduct with a minor of at least 13 years of age, sex trafficking, coercion, enticement, producing or distributing child pornography, etc. A person convicted of a level two sex offense must be registered for a minimum of 25 years.

 • Level Three: Sex offenders fall into this category if their crime involves aggravated sexual abuse, sexual contact with a minor under 13 years old, or kidnapping.
-Sex offenders can also fall into this category if they have previously committed one or more level two crimes.
+Sex offenders can also fall into this category if they have previously committed one or more level-two crimes.
 Level three sex offenders must be registered for life after their release from jail.
 They must also provide advance notice to a local law enforcement agency every single time they move to a different city or state.

 Sex Crimes That Warrant Sex Offender Registration in Louisiana